 After surgery care

 Once your child leaves hospital, their care will be shared between the CESS centre and the doctor who referred them for surgery.
-If they have had surgery locally, there will be an agreed plan with the CESS about your child’s follow-up care.

 Epilepsy medicine after surgery